 So, during the winter since it’s difficult for people to get enough Vitamin D from their diet and sunlight alone, you should consider taking a daily supplement

-Vitamin D as a supplment
+As a supplment

 You can buy Vitamin D supplements or Vitamin drops containing Vitamin D in many health food shops, chemists and supermarkets.